ScatterHQ/machinist/doc/basics.rst

        State.UNLOCKED, Input.ARM_TURNED, [Output.ENGAGE_LOCK], State.ACTIVE)

 Last, define two transitions at once for getting out of the ``ACTIVE`` state.
-``addTransitions`` a convenient way to define more than one transition at once.
+``addTransitions`` is a convenient way to define more than one transition at once.
 It is equivalent to several ``addTransition`` calls.

 .. testcode:: turnstile